 Paul would admonish us not to make anything about worship to be style-over-content.
 Simply sing Psalms, Hymns and Spiritual songs for every age, with no hint of division and hyper-preference of one over the other.
 This will save us from idol worship within the church.
 We must also remain generational and do this intentionally.
 Think like a family that prefers one another in honor.

-We are all adopted children, regardless of our age and interests.
+As Christians, we are all adopted children, regardless of our age and interests.

 “God was kind and decided that Christ would choose us to be God’s own adopted children.”
 Ephesians 1:5